Binary vision: The merging black hole binary mass distribution via iterative density estimation

 \subsection{One-dimensional mock data demonstration}

 We first test this iterative reweighting method on a simple mock dataset.
-We generate true event parameters drawing 30 event each from a truncated power law $p_{\rm pop}(x) \sim x^{-0.5}$ and the Gaussian has mean (s.d.) of $\mu =35$ ($\sigma_p=3$) respectively.
-We then simulate ``measured'' event values with a Gaussian random scatter relative to the true parameters of s.d.\ $\sigma_m = 5$, hence broader than the true Gaussian peak); for each measured value we generate 100 mock parameter samples with mean equal to the measured value and with the same uncertainty $\sigma_m = 5$.
+We generate true event parameters for a mixture, drawing 30 events each from a truncated power law $p_{\rm pop}(x) \sim x^{-0.5}$ and from a Gaussian with mean (s.d.) of $\mu =35$ ($\sigma_p=3$) respectively.
+We then simulate ``measured'' event values with a Gaussian random scatter relative to the true parameters of s.d.\ $\sigma_m = 5$ (broader than the true Gaussian peak); for each measured value we generate 100 mock parameter samples with mean equal to the measured value and with the same uncertainty $\sigma_m = 5$.
 This procedure mimics \ac{PE} using an uninformative (flat) prior over $x$.

 First, applying awKDE as in \citet{Sadiq:2021fin} to random draws from these mock parameter samples, as expected we find an over-dispersed estimate around the peak (Fig.~\ref{fig:mockdatatest}, top).
-Second, applying awKDE with our iterative reweighting algorithm we obtain the bottom plot of Fig.~\ref{fig:mockdatatest}: here the Gaussian height and s.d.\ are accurately reconstructed and the true distribution is well within the 90\% percentiles of iteration samples, except at the step-function truncation of the power law which cannot be accurately represented by a Gaussian KDE.
+Second, applying awKDE with our iterative reweighting algorithm we obtain the bottom plot of Fig.~\ref{fig:mockdatatest}: here the Gaussian height and s.d.\ appear accurately reconstructed and the true distribution is well within the 90\% percentiles of iteration samples, except near the step-function truncations of the power law which cannot be accurately represented by a Gaussian KDE.